-PK3 - Kindergarten Grade Assigned Meaning Consequence Ready/R Student is excelling and ready to move on to the next grade level.
-Congratulations all around!
+Ready (R) Student is excelling and ready to move on to the next grade level.
 The student is developmentally ready for advanced skills required in the next grade level.
-Progressing/ P Student is working at and making progress in the acquisition of essential developmental skills that provide the foundation for movement to the next grade level.
-Student should feel confident about moving on to the next level, and ready to do more advanced work.
-Teacher should be sure to help them find ways to continue to grow.
-Not Able/NA Student is unable to attempt or complete assessments.
+Progressing( P) Student is working at and making progress in the acquisition of essential developmental skills that provide the foundation for movement to the next grade level.
+The student should feel confident about moving on to the next level, and ready to do more advanced work.
+The teacher should be sure to help them find ways to continue to grow.
+Not Able (NA) The student is unable to attempt or complete assessments.
 They have not attained the necessary skills to move on to the next grade level.
 If a student receives this assessment regularly throughout their subjects, or in a range of skill sets, they are not ready to move on to the next grade.
 If they receive them periodically, they should receive some extra support.